mathLab/PINA/CHARTER.md

 ## 1. Mission

-The of Organization is to advance open, accessible, and reliable computational tools that bridge mathematics, data, and real-world applications using Machine Learning.
+The Organization mission is to advance open, accessible, and reliable computational tools that bridge mathematics, data, and real-world applications using Machine Learning.
 We strive to:

 Empower researchers, educators, and practitioners with robust, transparent, and well-documented frameworks for scientific discovery.